braydenaimar/Milling-Machine-Gui/README.md

 5. Run `npm install`.
 5. Run `npm start` to launch the app.

+\
-##### This is what command prompt should look like after completing the above steps.
+This is roughly what command prompt should look like after completing the above steps:
 ```
 C:\Users\YourName>cd Documents